python/devguide/triaging.rst

 DO-NOT-MERGE
-    Used on PRs to prevent miss-islington from being able to automatically merge to pull request.
+    Used on PRs to prevent miss-islington from being able to automatically merge the pull request.
 This label is appropriate when a PR has a non-trivial conflict with the branch it is being merged into.

 expert-asyncio